ForeverPhoenix21/DDiaz.github.io/README.md

 ## Installation:

-<p> Upload the HTML file to your browser and or code editor to edit the vaules and elements within the script. </p>
+<p> Upload the HTML file to your browser or click the link above.

 ## Usage: